mesbekmek/Shoutout/weekly_retrospective_week1.md

 **Guiding Questions** (consider before the meeting):

   *  What went well?
+Creating the MVP
   *  What should we do differently next time?
+Have wireframes up and running quicker
   *  What did we learn?
+We don't have a lot of time left.
   *  What still puzzles us?
+Push notifications, getting personal information from users (how to go about these things).

 **Team Member Analysis**:
 If you did not meet your goals, how will this affect the progression of the product?
 What will you do differently to meet your goals this week?

   *  Diana
-    * Goals/Responsibilities Last Week:
+    * Goals/Responsibilities Last Week:YES
         * Did you meet your goals/responsibilities last week?
 Why or why not?
     * Goals/Responsibilities This Week:
   *  Varindra
-    * Goals/Responsibilities Last Week:
+    * Goals/Responsibilities Last Week:YES
          * Did you meet your goals/responsibilities last week?
 Why or why not?
     * Goals/Responsibilities This Week:
   *  Jason
-    * Goals/Responsibilities Last Week:
+    * Goals/Responsibilities Last Week:YES
         * Did you meet your goals/responsibilities last week?
 Why or why not?
     * Goals/Responsibilities This Week:
   *  Mesfin
-    * Goals/Responsibilities Last Week:
+    * Goals/Responsibilities Last Week:YES
        * Did you meet your goals/responsibilities last week?
 Why or why not?
     * Goals/Responsibilities This Week: